 CBIC has a process and procedure for filing grievances with the organization.
 Please click here for a full copy of the Judicial & Ethics policy.

-The CIC® credential is recognized and endorsed by the Association for Professionals in Infection Control and Epidemiology, Inc. (APIC) and the Community and Hospital Infection Control Association – Canada (CHICA-Canada).
+The CIC® credential is recognized and endorsed by the Association for Professionals in Infection Control and Epidemiology, Inc. (APIC) and the Infection Prevention and Control Canada (IPAC Canada/PCI Canada).